 There are still prospectors searching for gold in the American Far WestGOLD has always attracted people.
 At the start of the twentieth century, and during the nineteenth century, thousands of men went to the West of the United States, looking for gold.
 The "Gold Rush" lasted, on and off, for, sixty or seventy years, then it finished.

 It was a blistering hot day in summer.
 The track leading to "Atlantic City" (Wyoming) was dry and bumpy, and great clouds of dust blew up behind the car.
 In 1870, Atlantic City was a prosperous town, with several thousand inhabitants, mostly men.
-It was a strange place to find a town, mind you, hidden in little gulch in the middle of a wide scrub desert.
+It was a strange place to find a town, mind you, hidden in a little gulch in the middle of a wide scrub desert.

-The hotels closed, the shops closed, the bars closed, the jail closed; and before long, Atlantic City was a ghost town, uninhabited except by the occasional rancher or hunter, and the wandering coyotes.
+The hotels closed, the shops closed, the bars closed, the jail closed; and before long, Atlantic City was a ghost town, uninhabited except by the occasional rancher or hunter, and a few wandering coyotes.
 I didn't expect to find much in Atlantic City.
 I knew that a few people lived there again now, some of the old houses had been restored, and others had been built.
 But I didn't expect much.

 Surprisingly there was a fire-station; then, in the middle of the town, a wooden "saloon".
 A drink, I thought, something to drink at last.